Freight Shipping from Long Beach to Detroit

 How much does it cost to ship freight from Long Beach to Detroit?

-Full truckload (FTL) rates from Long Beach, CA to Detroit, MI currently range from $5,551-$6,842 for a standard dry van load over the 2,582-mile route.
+Full truckload (FTL) rates from Long Beach, CA to Detroit, MI currently range $5,551-$6,842 (roughly $2.16-$2.67 per mile over 2,582 miles).
 LTL shipments typically cost $1,620-$2,595 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Long Beach to Detroit?